 ‘Metal-on-Polyethyene in Hip Resurfacing’ - Derek McMinn, Ghent, May 2014

-In this talk, given in May 2014 at the 6th Advanced Hip Resurfacing Course in Ghent, Mr Derek McMinn MD FRCS discusses the idea of Metal-on-Polyethylene Hip Resurfacing.
+In this talk, given in May 2014 at the 6th Advanced Hip Resurfacing Course in Ghent, Professor Derek McMinn MD FRCS discusses the idea of Metal-on-Polyethylene Hip Resurfacing.

 The best outer diameter/inner diameter (OD/ID) difference achieved with a Metal-on-Polyethylene Total Hip Replacement (THR) is 16mm; with 4mm thick metal and 4mm thick polyethylene.
 By comparison, a Birmingham Hip Resurfacing (BHR) has a 6mm OD/ID difference, therein lies the problem for a polyethylene resurfacing as there is simply not enough space.